aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ## 13. Hard Coding
 This is a non-starter, full stop.

-- If we need to access referenced data, you have two options:
+- If we need to access data within our scripts, you have two options:

-    - Reference a Global Script (Module) used as a Enum
+    #### 1. Reference a Global Script Module used as an Enum.
+(This is a Module that contains only variables.)
+    ```python
+    firstVariable = "some value"
+    secondVariable = "some other value"
+    ```
-    - Better Option is to Store this Data in a custom table.
+    #### 2. Better Option is to Store this Data in a custom table.

-- Do not assign hard coded number or strings straight into your code.
+- Do not assign hard coded numbers or strings straight into your code.
 Instead assign those numbers/string to a variable at the top of the function/method or class.